Using Pipelines

 For more examples of reusable

-see the Tekton Catalog and OpenShift Catalog repositories.
+Taskssee the Tekton Catalog and OpenShift Catalog repositories.

 Defining and creating pipeline resources

-are artifacts that are used as inputs to a Task
+PipelineResources are artifacts that are used as inputs to a Task and can be output by a Task.

 Procedure

-that contain the specifics of the Git repository and the image registry to be used in the Pipeline
+After you create Task`s, create `PipelineResources that contain the specifics of the Git repository and the image registry to be used in the Pipeline during execution as follows:

 -